cli-kit/cli-define/README.md

 # Define

-Defines the arguments for a command line interface.
+Chainable argument builder for a command line interface.

 ## Install